Staircase Painting Cost

 Before you begin, fill any holes and fine cracks and lightly sand the walls before cleaning with sugar soap.

 Use a primer first if you're painting over a darker colour.
-Then, apply the paint with a roller or foam pads to quickly cover large areas, forming a W and overlapping slightly to avoid gaps.
+Then, apply the paint with a roller or foam pad to quickly cover large areas, forming a W and overlapping slightly to avoid gaps.

 Before you begin, use a paint scuttle or tray with grooves to help prevent overfilling the roller or pad with paint, and practise your technique.